flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/jaeger-setup-for-microservices.md

 ```

 :::tip
-Use this context to create child spans of it and log events from adapter:
+Utilize this context to create child spans and log events from the adapter:

 ```java
 Span span = tracer.buildSpan(JAEGER_SPAN_NAME).asChildOf(spanContext).start();
 ```
 :::

-### Send span context with outgoing Kafka messages
+### Sending span context with outgoing Kafka messages

+When sending Kafka messages, ensure that you include the span context for tracing:

 ```java
 ProducerRecord<String, Object> producerRecord = new ProducerRecord<>(responseTopic, responseMessage);